ancuong1610/witness-agent-vscode/README.md

 ## Installation And Local Setup

 Witness is not published to the VS Code Marketplace yet.
-Run it locally from this repository.
+For now, run it locally from this repository.

 1. Clone and install: